What Are The Daytime Emmy® Awards?

 Spanish Language Categories

 Entries for the Spanish Language categories can be submitted without subtitles or voiceover and will be judged by a panel of Spanish-language media professionals who are bilingual or Spanish proficient.
-Jury panels are comprised of members of NATAS and the Television Academy who are in good standing and have a credited body of work at the national level.
+Jury panels are comprised of members who have a credited body of work at the national level.

-Eligible entries must be submitted by US-based media companies for work created originally in the US or original work created internationally for US Hispanic audiences which has its first run in the continental United States.
+Programming created originally in the US or work created internationally for US Hispanic audiences which are first run in the continental United States, must be submitted by US- based media companies.
 Any production that has aired first in any other country is not eligible.
 In addition, eligible entries must have aired on US-based networks with a national distribution.

 A Special is defined as a single original program, which is not part of a series and is broadcast in one or two parts.
 A Series is defined as a program comprising 3 or more parts or episodes.
-Special Note: For Category 1 - Outstanding Drama Series category a minimum number of 35 original episodes must have aired during the calendar year.
-For Category 9 - Outstanding Game Show a minimum number of 15 original episodes must have aired during the calendar year.
+Special Note: For the Outstanding Drama Series category, a minimum number of 35 original episodes must have aired during the calendar year.
+For Outstanding Game Show a minimum number of 15 original episodes must have aired during the calendar year.

 Who Can Enter?